 Beth Rodgers, Author

 Beth Rodgers is a seasoned professional who provides proofreading, line editing, and developmental editing.
-She is an an author, a college English instructor, and a library writing workshop presenter.
+She is an author, a college English instructor, and a library writing workshop presenter.

 Developmental Editing Components